raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 title: What you will learn
 ---

-+ How to load the micropython firmware onto a Raspberry Pi Pico
++ How to load the MicroPython firmware onto a Raspberry Pi Pico
-+ How program a Raspberry Pi Pico using micropython
++ How program a Raspberry Pi Pico using MicroPython
-+ How to connect additional components to the Raspberry Pi Pico and write micropython programs to interact with them
++ How to connect additional components to the Raspberry Pi Pico and write MicroPython programs to interact with them

 --- /collapse ---